 Education courses typically are Tuesday and/or Thursday weekday evenings; Content area courses are Monday and/or Wednesday.
-Math and Science licensure students may need to take a course offered during the day in order to meet State of Minnesota standards requirements
+Math and Science licensure students should expect that some required courses are offered only during the DAY schedule.

 Courses are typically Hybrid format, one week face-to-face meeting and alternative week assignments completed online.

 Fall 2014: EDC200/522: Orientation to Education | HPE115: Chemical Dependency | Content Area Course (9 semester credits)

 Spring 2015: EDC220: Educational Technology | EDC310/533: Learning and Development | Content Area Course (9 semester credits)

 Summer 2015: EDC206/566: Diversity/MN American Indian | Content Area Course if needed (3-7 semester credits)